kiwi64ajs/MPED-DIY/README.md

 MPED DIY DCC decoders

-Based on the work of Geoff Bunza, I am creating my own miniature DIY decoders - PCB design and corresponding sketch.
+Based on the work of Geoff Bunza, I am designing my own miniature DIY decoders, which includes both PCB design and corresponding sketch.

 So far, two decoders have been designed: